jkataja/cfn-foldingathome/README.md

 Folding@home configuration is output to`/etc/fahclient/config.xml` .
 Folding progress log output is written to `/var/lib/fahclient/log.txt`.
-Show status of the service with `systemctl status FAHClient` .
+Show status of the service with `systemctl status fahclient` .

 ## Release History